teccles-halite/halite3-bot/README.md

 OUR_VALUE_AFTER - OUR_VALUE_BEFORE - (THEIR_VALUE_AFTER - THEIR_VALUE_BEFORE)/(NUM_PLAYERS-1) =
 p(h+e) - h - s - ((1-p)(h+e) - e - s)/(n-1)

-This equation tells us whether the collision is good.
-In fact, it gives us a threshold h at which we want to have a collision.
+This value tells us whether the collision is good.
+In fact, it gives us a threshold h at which we want to have a collision, which is when the expression equals 0.
 We average these thresholds over nearby squares when planning in the future, because we expect ships to move around a bit before we get there.

 These thresholds now tell us whether each ship can safely visit a particular square at a particular time.
 In two player games, we avoid all squares which can't be safely visited, both immediately and when planning paths for mining.
 In four player games, we only avoid them if we also think the opponent might visit them.
 For this, we track what kind of collisions each opponent is willing to risk, in order to judge whether or not they are likely to move to a spot which might cause a collision.